3mcd/javelin/docs-src/content/ecs/performance.md

 Javelin stores components in objects called **archetypes**.
 An archetype contains components of entities that share the exact same composition.
 An array of archetypes acts as an index that lets a query skip entire swathes of entities that don't match its selector.
 For example, when querying for entities with components `(A, B)`, we can skip iteration of entities within all archetypes that aren't superset of `(A, B)`.

-Performance is highly dependent on your game's implementation.
-However, in [a simple benchmark](https://github.com/3mcd/javelin/blob/master/packages/ecs/perf/perf.js) of 10 component types, 10 archetypes, and 10 queries, Javelin achieves (at 60Hz):
+In [a simple benchmark](https://github.com/3mcd/javelin/blob/master/packages/ecs/perf/perf.js) of 10 component types, 10 archetypes, and 10 queries, Javelin achieves (at 60Hz):

 - ~2.3m iterations per tick on a 2GHz Intel i5 processor (2020 Macbook Pro 13-inch)
 - ~4m iterations per tick on a 3.79 GHz AMD processor (Ryzen 3900XT)